mlavin/django-selectable/docs/lookups.rst

     This is the main method which takes the current request from the user and returns the data which matches their search.

-    :param request: The current request object
+    :param request: The current request object.
-    :param term: The search term from the widget input
+    :param term: The search term from the widget input.
-    :return: An iterable set of data of items matching the search term
+    :return: An iterable set of data of items matching the search term.

 .. py:method:: LookupBase.get_item_label(item)